Anise and Breastfeeding

 - Syrup: Anise syrup is used mostly for the relief of coughs or congestion.
-If you’re not a tea person, then a spoon of Anise syrup is just as beneficial as it contains all of its valuable properties.
+If you’re not a tea person, then a spoon of Anise syrup is just as beneficial as it contains all of its precious properties.
 Dosage: Take 1 to 3 spoons of Anise syrup, up to three times per day.

-Cooking and baking: The sweet flavour of Anise has been used in cooking and baking for decades.
+Cooking and baking: The sweet flavor of Anise has been used in cooking and baking for decades.
 The seeds can be used as a whole or even crushed.
-The mild liquorice taste of Anise seeds enhanced the sweetness in pastries, cakes or cookies.
+The mild licorice taste of Anise seeds enhanced the sweetness in pastries, cakes or cookies.
 When cooking, you can combine Anise with cinnamon, which compliments it very well.
 Dosage: You’ll have to follow the recipe or just trust your taste buds.
 Try a few anise seed recipes on Yummly.

 - Tincture: Tinctures are a concentrated form of the herb, which has an extended shelf life of several years.
 Vodka is used to aid in the release of the essential components.
 Do not worry about the alcohol intake, as it will be in such small amounts that it is not harmful at all.
 Dosage: 20 to 40 drops can be taken up to 3 times per day, directly under the tongue or in juice or even water.